DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-5-mentor-materials.md

 For example, taking the following typical comments on a GCSE English essay:

 - Try to phrase your analysis of language using more sophisticated vocabulary and phrasing.
-- Try to expand on your points with more complex analysis of Macbeth’s character.
+- Try to expand on your points with more complex analysis of Macbeth's character.

 What is more useful to the student here: receiving feedback like that or actually seeing sophisticated vocabulary, phrasing and analysis in action?
-It’s very difficult to be excellent if you don’t know what excellent looks like.
+It's very difficult to be excellent if you don't know what excellent looks like.
 Instead of spending large amounts of time writing comments like these (over and over again), it may well be a better use of time to get students to evaluate the best three pieces of work produced by their peers and to critically evaluate the specifics of that successful writing, comparing it to their own practice accordingly.

 Wiliam and Christadoulou (2017)